 Calculating the Odds

 Now, let us return to the game of European roulette.
-You are still considering placing a straight up bet on the number 16 and are wondering what are the odds of this particular number showing up when the ball loses momentum and comes to a stop.
+You are still considering placing a straight-up bet on the number 16 and are wondering what the odds are of this particular number showing up when the ball loses momentum and comes to a stop.

 True Odds and House Odds